Scaling Laws for Task-Optimized Models of the Primate Visual Ventral Stream: Discussion

 We assessed whether alternative training paradigms can overcome the limitations observed in neural alignment under supervised learning.
 Figure \ref{fig:main_fig7}a illustrates the scaling of alignment as a function of compute spent during self-supervised training of ResNet models using SimCLR \cite{chen2020simclr} on ImageNet.
 The results confirm the trends observed in supervised training: behavioral alignment continues to improve with increased compute, following a strong power-law relationship, while neural alignment approaches a saturation point.
 This consistency suggests that the saturation in neural alignment is not exclusive to supervised learning but may be inherent to the models or datasets employed.

-The region-specific breakdown (as illustrated in Figure \ref{fig:simclr_regions} of the appendix) further reinforces this observation.
+The region-specific breakdown (as illustrated in Supp.
+Fig. \ref{fig:simclr_regions}) further reinforces this observation.
 Even in a self-supervised learning context, higher-level visual areas like IT and behavioral outputs demonstrate more pronounced improvements with increased compute, while early visual areas like V1 and V2 show minimal gains.
-This suggests that the hierarchical nature of neural alignment is a fundamental characteristic that transcends specific training methodologies.
+This suggests that the hierarchical nature of neural alignment is a fundamental characteristic that transcends specific training methods.

 Additionally, we explored the impact of adversarial fine-tuning on alignment performance.
 In Figure \ref{fig:main_fig7}b, ResNet models trained on subsets of ImageNet were fine-tuned adversarially for 10 epochs using the Fast Gradient Sign Method (FGSM) \citep{Goodfellow2015fgsm, Wong2020ffgsm}.
 Importantly, the scaling curves were estimated solely from the non-adversarial runs, yet the adversarially fine-tuned models exhibited improvements along these existing scaling curves.
 This indicates that adversarial training can enhance alignment without deviating from the established scaling behavior.